What Is a Reading Response Essay?

 1. Look for Other Responses

 Still stumped at what to write?
 Look for responses from other people to the same article.
-That can sometimes help you form your own ideas.
-Here are some of the most interesting responses to Michael Crichton's article:
+Here are a variety of responses to the essay.

 2. Look for Other Articles by Same Author